JOP - Java Optimized Processor

 Flash

-For stand alone applications the Java program is copied from the Flash (relative Flash address 0, mapped Flash address is 0x800001) to the main memory (usually a 32-bit SRAM).
+For stand alone applications the Java program is copied from the Flash (relative Flash address 0, mapped Flash address is 0x800002) to the main memory (usually a 32-bit SRAM).

 2.3 Combinations

-Theoretically all ways to configure the FPGA can be combined with all ways to download the Java application.
+Theoretically all variants to configure the FPGA can be combined with all variations to download the Java application.
 However, only two combinations are useful:

 1. For VHDL or Java development configure the FPGA via the download cable and download the Java application via the serial line or USB.